 The number of studio papermakers means the basic skills of paper making are in use and are fairly safe, but many lack the deeper understanding that comes from practise and repeat-making on a larger scale.
 Furthermore, the treatment of the fibres is all-important in papermaking, but this is a skill that a lot of studio makers do not have because they haven’t been trained in it.

 Craftspeople currently known

-Alison Newman at PULP Paper Arts Workshop – based in Glasgow.
-Teaches and undertakes commissions.
+- Alison Newman at PULP Paper Arts Workshop, Glasgow – teaches and undertakes commissions.

 Lucy Baxandall – teaches and undertakes commissions.

 - Chrissie Heughan – teaches, undertakes commissions and exhibits.

 - Peter Ford